startups · 07 Nov 2025

 Qualification: Specific to projects affiliated with the university.

-How to apply: Submit a research proposal along with the necessary documents through the designated portal.
+How to apply: Submit a research proposal along with the necessary documents through Stanford's designated portal.

 Stanford offers a wealth of institutional funding opportunities to propel early-stage digital health projects, chief among them being the Pilot Grants Award program.
-The grant props up a wide range of digital health projects, but its priority areas vary by year.
-In 2024, the program invited high-impact projects related to the ethical and responsible use of AI in health, longevity digital solutions, and research projects that dived into the impact of digital tools and services on health and wellbeing.
-Solutions addressing health disparities were also among the sought-after applications.
+The grant props up a wide range of digital health projects, but its priority areas vary by year and can include projects related to the ethical and responsible use of AI in health, longevity digital solutions, projects focused on minimizing health disparities, and other applications.

 The grant size, priority areas, and specific requirements differ by the program.
 Traditionally, the program strongly encourages collaborative, multi-PI applications that build on the expertise of at least two lead investigators from different Stanford departments or schools.